This spot has been added by

 The Maori wrasse, or Napoleon, is a frequent visitor to the house reef.
 Adult specimens can grow up to 7 ft/2m.

-Around the jetty, the rubble areas are great for spotting scorpionfish and stonefish, as well as visiting octopuses.
+Around the jetty, the rubble areas are great for spotting scorpionfish and stonefish, as well as seeing visiting octopuses.

 Flasher scorpionfish Wakatobi